 The SAASHA site is focused primarily on collecting primary documents, source materials and publications related to the anarchist and syndicalist movement in Southern Africa.
 This movement emerged from the 1880s in the Cape Colony, and grew rapidly from the early twentieth century.
 Its key impact was in South Africa, but it had some influence in Mozambique, Namibia, Zambia and Zimbabwe.
 Decline from the mid-1920s was marked, although not total.
 The 1990s, as elsewhere, saw an important revival in South Africa, with subsequent connections in Swaziland, Zambia and Zimbabwe.
+Our focus is on materials that are not readily available or that are scattered, rather than the main sites like Zabalaza.net.
 We reserve the right to select which materials and comments appear on this site.
 If you have any materials to contribute, please contact us via the contact button below.